turbulem/ios-guidelines/README.md

 @end
 ```

-## Image Naming
+## Images
 Image names should be named consistently to preserve organization and developer sanity.
-They should be named as one camel case string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.

-**For example:**

-* `RefreshBarButtonItem` / `RefreshBarButtonItem@2x` and `RefreshBarButtonItemSelected` / `RefreshBarButtonItemSelected@2x`
-* `ArticleNavigationBarWhite` / `ArticleNavigationBarWhite@2x` and `ArticleNavigationBarBlackSelected` / `ArticleNavigationBarBlackSelected@2x`.

-Images that are used for a similar purpose should be grouped in respective groups in an Images folder.
+Please use common judgement when adding them.

+We should use asset catalogs for all newly added images for any new feature.
+The ideas is to have very granular asset catalogs so they can be distributed as modules as part of libraries in the future.
+When refactoring, keep an eye over legacy code and move images to asset catalogs.

+We can have for example:
+<App>.xcassets
+Feature1.xcassets
+Common.xcassets
+...

+For applications where we only support iOS7 and iPhone, there is no need to request and include non-retina images.

 ## Booleans